Ryan Strome Game Preview: Ducks vs. Bruins

 Strome Season Stats Insights

-- In 4 games this season, Strome has averaged 18:41 on the ice, while putting up a plus-minus rating of +1.

-- Strome has yet to score a goal this season through four games played.
+- Strome has scored a goal in one of six games this season.

-- In two of four games this season Strome has recorded a point, including one game with multiple points.
+- Strome has recorded a point in a game four times this season out of six games played, including multiple points on one occasion.

-- Strome has an assist in two of four games this year, with multiple assists in one of those contests.
+- Strome has an assist in three of six games this year, with multiple assists in one of them.

-- Strome has an implied probability of 46.5% to eclipse his point total based on the odds.
+- Strome has an implied probability of 45.5% to go over his point total based on the odds.

-- There is an implied probability of 35.1% of Strome going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Strome has an implied probability of 33.9% of going over his assist prop bet.

 Sign up for Underdog fantasy today.